About Our Education programmes:

 At veterinary centres

-Where sick animals are treated by professionals and where technicians provide good care, kindness and compassion, we harness children’s enthusiasm for learning.
+Where sick animals are treated by professionals and where technicians provide good care, kindness and compassion, we harness children’s enthusiasm for learning through animal care education.
 In Morocco, we have created interactive exhibitions, participatory lessons and hands on sessions with friendly donkeys, rabbits and guinea pigs to give children a memorable experience and help them better understand the behaviour of animals.

 In our core countries, specially trained SPANA staff visit over one thousand schools every year, teaching children the importance of animal welfare.